 Conclusion

-Results presented above indicate that application of metrological methods in urban history studies has many limitations and requires a holistic and interdisciplinary approach.
-Despite these limitations, it seems that the use of the cosine quantogram method in combination with traditional modular analysis may bring some new quality.
-In some cases, as in Namysłów, the confirmation of the basic unit may succeed.
-In others, it may be a suggestion in indicating the most likely basic unit.
-Example of the village of Mnichowice confirms that cosine quantogram may also be used to search bigger modules (rope), not only the small units (foot).
+The results presented above indicate that the application of metrological methods in urban history studies has many limitations and requires a holistic and interdisciplinary approach.
+Despite these limitations, it seems that the use of the cosine quantogram method in combination with traditional modular analysis may provide some new qualities.
+In some cases, as in Namysłów, confirmation of the basic unit may be possible.
+In others, it may indicate the most likely basic unit.
+The example of the village of Mnichowice confirms that the cosine quantogram may also be used to establish larger modules (rope), not only small units (foot).

-In our further studies we will try to apply the methodology we adopted for regular settlements founded in cruda radice also in Western Europe, e.g. France, Italy.
-The appearance of stone houses there, built shortly after the process of the location should affect the stabilization of measured boundaries in the city structure, therefore the results obtained in the measurement analysis should be more accurate.
+In further studies, we also aim to apply the methodology we have adopted to regular settlements founded in cruda radice in Western Europe, for example, in France and Italy.
+The appearance of stone houses there, built shortly after the founding process, should affect the stabilisation of the measured boundaries in the city structure; therefore, the results obtained in the measurement analysis should be more accurate.

 References